storj-archived/storj-bounty-program/bounty-details.rst

 Storj is excited to feature guest writers on our community blog!
 We welcome anyone from the community to contribute ideas pertaining to technology, blockchain, future-forward thoughts on the industry & technology, and retrospectives of events and talks attended.
 You're welcome to submit an abstract or proposal to bounty@storj.io.
 We'll have a committee review your proposal and reply back within a week.

+Why be a guest writer?
+* $100 USD in STORJ tokens
+* Bio at the end of every post with

+Benefits to Guest Writers
+We offer the following benefits to guest writers on our blog: